 As stated on the website, 'Children's Technology Review (CTR) is designed to help parents, teachers, researchers, publishers and librarians find interactive media products'.
 Started in 1993, the website has collected a great number of reviews on educational and family apps.
 The nice thing is that there is a separate section with apps for librarians.

-Great resource for teachers, administrators and school staff.
+A great resource for teachers, administrators, and school staff.
 Apart from educational apps and tool reviews, Education World shares news on education-related topics, lesson plans, printables and professional development tips.

 Other helpful resources

 8. Smart Apps for Kids has a decent collection of iPad, iPhone and iPod touch application reviews divided into several categories by age and subject.
 There is a list of free educational apps, too.

 9. Geeks with Juniors is easy to navigate and research.
 The team only writes reviews on the apps that they have tested themselves and normally offer one app per day.

 10. Best Apps for Kids was started by the author to help parents find the best apps for their kids.
 As she puts it herself, 'There are simply too many great apps out there, that I wanted to share them with other parents'.
 In addition to iOS kids app reviews, there is also a great list of ebook reviews available.

 11. The iPhone Moms team reviews apps for moms or anyone else looking to tap into the practical, personal or parenting potential of their mobile.
 The authors review apps they use themselves as well as those offered by developers.

 12. Fun Educational Apps offers best apps for kids for fun learning - math, spelling, language arts, science, social studies, languages, early learning, storybooks, games and more.
 The team tests and reviews iOS apps to make it easy for parents, educators and teachers to find those hidden gems on the App Store.